dhruvinparikh93/solc_docker/README.md

-# solc_smtchecker
+# solc_docker
-docker build file for solc with smtChecker enabled
+docker build file for solc with z3 enabled